aaryamahajan919/Introduction-to-databases-with-SQL-edX/README.md

 - **meteorites/**: Contains files related to the "Meteorites" project.
 - **moneyball/**: Contains files related to the "Moneyball" project.
 - **players/**: Contains files related to the "Players" project.
-- **project/**: Contains files related to the final course project.
 - **sentimental-connect/**: Contains files related to the "Sentimental Connect" project.
 - **snap/**: Contains files related to the "Snap" project.
 - **views/**: Contains SQL view definitions used across various projects.